How a rag rug Sweden becomes a souvenir

 Why a rag rug tells stories to Sweden

-What started as a hobby was so much fun for her that she wanted to find out what the rags of other weavers looked like and how they made them.
-She got up and moved through the farmhouses of the region.
-She showed handmade rag rugs and told the stories interwoven.
-Everyone was astonished that they were just interested in the patchwork rugs that usually lay forgotten in the attics of the farmhouses.
-She discovered that these can be very different - depending on what is woven into it.
-And she found out that some peasant women are interwoven with proper patterns.
+What started out as a hobby was so much fun that she wanted to find out what other weavers' rag rugs looked like and how they made them.
+She set out and made her way through the farmhouses of the region.
+She was shown handmade patchwork rugs and told the stories that are woven into them.
+Everyone was amazed that she was interested in the patchwork rugs that were mostly lying around forgotten in the attics of the farmhouses.
+She discovered that these can be very different - depending on what is woven into them.
+And she found out that some peasant women wove correct patterns.
 Others preferred stripe patterns.
-And others made works of art out of their carpets using materials of different thicknesses.
-Eva began collecting rag rugs.
-She wrote down the stories told to her about the patchwork quilts.
+And still others made works of art out of their carpets, using materials of different thicknesses.
+Eva started collecting rag rugs in Sweden.
+She wrote down the stories she was told about the patchwork rugs.

 Rag rugs from the furniture kingdom in Smaland

-We meet Eva when she is setting up a shop in Lammhult, where she offers her rugs - homemade and collected - for sale.
-It's not yet open, but we can already see that it offers a huge selection of rag rugs.
-It starts to itch in our fingers.
-These are souvenirs, just like we are looking for them!
-Eva knows the story of each of her carpets.
-She tells her where she discovered a rug and tells of the stories the weavers told her about it.
+We meet Eva while she is setting up a shop in Lammhult selling her rag rugs from Sweden, both homemade and collected.
+It's not open yet, but we can already see that she has a huge selection of rag rugs.
+Our fingers are starting to itch.
+These are souvenirs, just what we're looking for!
+Eva knows the history of each and every one of her carpets.
+She tells where she discovered a rug and the stories the weavers told her about it.

-The old jeans of the weaver's sons are processed in a blue and white striped carpet, and she reports what has become of them.
-Another carpet contains strips of tulle.
-“These were the curtains that the farmer's wife actually wanted to throw away.
-They ended up being used in this carpet, ”she laughs.
+The old jeans of the weaver's sons are worked into a blue and white striped Swedish patchwork quilt, and she reports what has become of them.
+Another rug contains strips of tulle.
+"Those were the curtains that the farmer's wife actually wanted to throw away.
+They ended up being used in this carpet,” she laughs.
 Eva likes her carpets.
-It even gives them names.
-Mostly after the names of the weavers from whom they come.
+She even names them.
+Mostly after the names of the weavers who made them.